liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/02-results-behavior.markdown

 Administrator role will likely see more search results than a guest User to the site.

 In the background, there are two rounds of permissions checks.
-Think of them as an initial permissions filtering and a final permissions filtering of results.
-They're both configurable.
+The first permissions check happens in the search engine's index.
+This is faster than leaning on the databse permissions information, but occasionally the search index can have stale permissions information.
+To ensure the search engine's index has correct, up-to-date permissions information, a second, last-second permissions check is performed on the results prior to their display.

 ### Initial Permissions Checking

 The first round of search results permissions filtering adds filter clauses to the search query.
-This ensures that results come back pre-filtered, with only results the current user can view.
+This ensures that results come back from the search engine pre-filtered, with only results the current user can view.

 This initial permission checking is configurable at *Control Panel* &rarr;
 *Configuration* &rarr; *System Settings* &rarr; *Search* &rarr; *Permission